Sales Automation – How to Automate Your Sales Process

 If you have a decent sized team or a complex sales process, it’s worth taking the time to fit a more robust CRM into your budget and set it up properly.

-It’s also important to make sure you integrate your various lead sources with your CRM.
+It’s also important to integrate your various lead generation sources with your CRM.
 That might be Facebook ad respondents, new email subscribers, event attendees, or new website leads.

 If native integration isn’t available in your CRM for this, you can always use Zapier – a tool that seamlessly connects apps.